Keenpoint/mongodb-sync-indexes/README.md

 });
 ```

-as the callback passed as argument (if it's passed at all) is only called on the listener "done".
+as the callback passed as argument (if it's passed at all) is only called on the listener *done*.

-This last structure can be used to define personalized listeners when the events "dropIndex", "createIndex", "droppedIndex" and "createdIndex" occur.
+This last structure can be used to define personalized listeners when the events *dropIndex*, *createIndex*, *droppedIndex* and *createdIndex* occur.
 To do so, it's important to know the information "emitted" when these events are fired:

 - **dropIndex, createIndex**: arguments:
       - *collection*